Author: TCR Staff

 1) Host Class Introductions

 First things first, have students introduce themselves.
 To help students feel more comfortable talking in front of the whole class, start with a one-on-one introduction with each student.
 Talk a little bit about yourself.
-Then, have each student talk a little bit about him/herself in front of the class, have a look at the economics summer programs for high school students.
+Then, have each student talk a little bit about him/herself in front of the class.

 2) Send a Welcome Postcard